frdrks/stl/README.md

 set of utility and helper functions – and provide composable low level functions.

+The library should also be, where applicable, interoperable with the native Javascript `Date` object.

 ## Proposed interface
 These are only proposed implementations, to guide further development of the library.
 In other words, this is not working